CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

 6. Perform Windows installation until you are booted to the desktop.

-7. **Extra software:** At this point you might optionally install additional software.
+7. **Optional:** At this point you might optionally install additional software.
 You can execute:

     .. code-block:: console